slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 ### Environment

 The build environment is the independent execution environment where the build takes place.
-Each environment must be isolated from the platform and from all other environments, including environments running builds from the same build user or project.
+Each environment must be isolated from the control plane and from all other environments, including environments running builds from the same build user or project.
 Build users are free to modify the environment inside the environment arbitrarily.
 Build environments must have a means to fetch input artifacts (source, dependencies, etc).

 #### Prompts for assessing environments

 -   Isolation technologies
-    -   How are environments isolated from the platform and each other?
-Examples:
+    -   How are environments isolated from the control plane and each other?
-        VMs, containers, sandboxed processes
+        Examples: VMs, containers, sandboxed processes
     -   How have you hardened your environments against malicious tenants?
         Examples: configuration hardening, limiting attack surface
     -   How frequently do you update your isolation software?